Ang-Jasper/Cpe106L-Activities/Cpe106L Lab activity 4/README(activity4).md

 ```

 ```
-1.Copy paste the code from the PDF , Github or the sourcecode itself
+1.Copy the code from the PDF , Github or the sourcecode itself
 ```

 ```